Lab 4: Linked and Loaded

 • After executing this instruction, where does fp/s0 point?
 Relative to this anchor, at what offset can you find the saved ra? the saved fp/s0?

-The next few instructions of main set the values for the parameters and make a call to the function combine.
-Single-step to enter the combine function.
-Use disassemble combine to view its assembly instruction and note that it starts with the same function prolog.
-Trace/single-step through the prolog, and update memory diagram to add the stack frame for combine.
+The prolog is now finished and execution continues with instructions in the body of the main function.
+The next few instructions set values for the parameters and make a call to the function combine.
+Keep single-stepping with stepi until execution enters the combine function.
+Use disassemble combine to view its assembly instruction and note that it starts with the same function prolog instructions as main did.
+Trace/single-step through the prolog here, and extend your memory diagram to add the stack frame for combine.

-Having traced the frame setup twice, hopefully you are starting to get a feel for how the stack operates.
-Each function has same starting sequence: adjust the stack pointer to make space, store the saved ra and fp/s0 to the stack, then anchor the fp/s0.
+Having traced the frame setup twice, hopefully you are getting familiar with how the stack operates.
+Each function has same prolog instructions: adjust the stack pointer to make space, store the saved ra and fp/s0 to the stack, then anchor the fp/s0.

 Compare your memory diagram with your tablemates.
 Ask questions of each other and resolve any discrepancies.
 We want everyone to have a rock solid undertanding of how a stack frame is laid out and what each of the values mean.
 Check in with us to confirm your understanding.
 1